Patidar: History

-The Patidars claimed to be descendants of the Hindu deity Rama.
-Specifically, the Patidars claim that the Levas and Kadvas are the descendants of Lava and Kusha, respectively, the two sons of Rama.
-The Barots record that Lava and Kusha were cursed by their mother Sita to become cultivators, and after which the Patidars supposedly migrated from Ayodhya to Gujarat.
-Shah and Shroff consider this scenario to be unlikely, and believe it to be an example of Barots creating myths to legitimize caste claims to a particular varna (in this case, Kshatriya).

-The Kanbi/Patidars were divided into several subcastes.
-The Levas were from central Gujarat and the Kadavas were from northern Gujarat.
-The Matis, who were a sub-subcaste of the Levas, lived in southern Gujarat.
-The Chullias lived in certain areas of Saurashtra.
+The Kanbi/Patidars are divided into several subcastes.
+The Levas are from central Gujarat and the Kadavas are from northern Gujarat.
+The Matis, who are a sub-subcaste of the Levas, live in southern Gujarat.
+The Chullias live in certain areas of Saurashtra.
 The Bhaktas form another subcaste.

-At the same time he was given and Patel title.
+The Anjana Kanbis are similar to Rajputs, and eat meat and drink alcohol.
+The Uda Kanbis are followers of Udabhagat, a neo-Vaishnav saint.
+The Matiyas, also known as Piranas are Kanbis who descend from converts to the Islamic sect of the Imam Shah in the 15th century.
+These Kanbis were ostracised and moved to Kutch district.
+Later some of these Kanbis were in turn converted to the Swaminarayan sect by Narayan Mistri.
+The Levas and Kadvas are considered superior to the other subcastes, with the most prestigious section living in Charotar.
+These two sections inter-dine but do not inter-marry.

 Since the 17th century, the Leva Kanbis controlled the majority of the land in the Kheda district through a coparcenary system of land tenure called narwadari in which Levas would share the payments of revenue owed to the government.
 They did this to protect their community against exploitations by the government.

-The Patidars were originally a title for the Kanbis who had become village tax collectors under the Mughal Empire, and later the Maratha Empire.
+The Patidar were originally a title for the Kanbis who had become village tax collectors under the Mughal Empire, and later the Maratha Empire.
 These Kanbis also took the titles of Desai, Amin and Patel.
 The Kanbis were a group of western Indian peasant farmers that had various subclans, for example in the central Deccan the Maratha Kanbis and in Gujarat the-then elite Patidar Kanbis.

 The rise to socio-economic prominence of the Kanbi community in Gujarat and its change of identity to that of Patidar can be attributed to the land reforms of the British Raj period.
 The Raj administrators sought to assure revenue from the highly fertile lands of central Gujarat by instituting reforms that fundamentally changed the relationship between the two communities of the region, the peasant Kanbi and the warrior Kolis.
 The two had previously been of more or less equal socio-economic standing, but the land reforms better suited the agricultural peasantry than the warriors.

 Governments in India had always relied on revenue from land as their major source of income.
 With the decline of the Mughal Empire, the extant administrative systems fell apart and anarchy prevailed.
 The British colonisation of the country took place over a period of many years and had to adapt to the various local land tenure arrangements that had arisen as Mughal power waned.
 These systems of ownership could be broadly classified as landlord-based (zamindari, vanta or magulzari), village-based (mahalwari, narva) and individually based (ryotwari).